 Visiting Campus & Finding Housing

 Planning to visit campus, looking for temporary housing to attend a short course, or considering a move to Boston for a degree program?
 We've gathered some information to help you consider your options.
+These housing resources are completely independent from Harvard Extension School (HES), and HES does not endorse any of them or review the information given by these resources.
+We caution all potential tenants to verify all information you receive.

 You can also access the Harvard University campus map to explore campus yourself.